Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 ### Category Analysis

-After looking at the overview of the manufacturing department, one can navigate to the Product Category Page for a more detailed analysis.
-Which will help identify specific issues in the manufacturing system.
+Upon reviewing the manufacturing department's overview, users can access the Product Category Page for a detailed analysis, aiding in the identification of specific manufacturing system issues.
+This section comprises four charts offering a comprehensive analysis of production components, assisting in pinpointing specific issues within the system.

-This section consists of 4 charts that show an in-depth analysis of the Production components and help determine specific issues.

 <img width="1024" alt="Production Category Analysis" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Production%20Category%20Analysis.png">

 **Pareto Charts**

-A Pareto chart is a Bar graph, the length of the chart represents frequency or cost, the longest bars are arranged on the left and the shortest to the right which amplifies the importance of the category with the highest bar.
-A line overlaps over the bar graph showing the percent contribution of the specific bar chart towards the total and the line accumulates the percent showing how many categories are important and consume most of the process.
-There are 2 Pareto Charts on this page, first is for the components required to manufacture a bike showing where most of the production is occupied and the other one is for the finished bike products showing categories of bikes produced.
+The Pareto chart, a type of Bar graph, visually represents frequency or cost, with longer bars indicating higher significance, arranged from left (highest) to right (lowest).
+Overlapping a line on the bars displays the percentage contribution of each category towards the total, accumulating to demonstrate the cumulative importance of categories in the process.
+There are two Pareto Charts on this page: one detailing components crucial for bike manufacturing, highlighting areas with high production occupancy, and the other focusing on categories of finished bike products produced.

 <img width="1024" alt="Pareto Charts" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Pareto_Charts.jpg">

 **Waste Cost - Product Matrix Visual**

-The Matrix visual shows the reason where exactly the waste is costing money to the company and due to which reasons.
-The first column provides the reason for waste, while the other two columns are divided into two categories Bikes (Actual bikes wasted in production) and Components (Components of bikes wasted in production).
-The Cost is conditionally formatted showing which portion is costing more and the reason for it.
-There are subtotals on rows and columns and grand total for total waste money.
+The Matrix visual pinpoints the specific areas causing financial loss due to waste within the company and identifies the reasons behind it.
+The first column outlines the waste reasons, while the subsequent columns categorize the waste into two sections: Bikes (actual bikes wasted during production) and Components (bike components wasted during production).
+Cost is formatted conditionally to highlight the higher cost portion and its underlying causes.
+Subtotals are present for both rows and columns, with a grand total showcasing the overall monetary impact of waste.

 <img width="1024" alt="Waste Cost" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Waste_Cost_Matrix.jpg">